redien/reuse-lang/README.md

 #### MacOS

 The Reuse compiler is distributed using a Homebrew tap.
-Use the terminal to install using:
+Install it using the following commands:

 ```
 brew tap redien/reuse